desh2608/diarizer/README.md

 data preparation, VAD, x-vector extraction, overlap detection, and clustering, numbered in order as 010, 020, etc. These scripts are supposed to be run in order.

+By default, the scripts submit commands through the `queue.pl` script (see `utils` folder).
+To change this behaviour, please modify the `cmd.sh` file according to your job submission system.

 ### Results

 * **Voice activity detection (VAD) using Pyannote**